AlexTISYoung/snipar/docs/sGWAS.rst

 This script uses genotypes of siblings to estimate 'within family' and 'between family' effects of SNPs.

-The scripts fits models for all SNPs in a .bed file passing MAF and missingness thresholds.
+The script fits models for all SNPs in a .bed file passing MAF and missingness thresholds.

 The phenotype file should be a tab separate text file with columns FID, IID, Y1, Y2, ...